ISO 17025 Risks and Opportunities Template: Streamlining Laboratory Quality Management

 Another useful method is PESTLE analysis, which considers Political, Economic, Social, Technological, Legal, and Environmental factors.
 This broader perspective can provide insights that are often missed with internal-only analyses.

 By combining these analyses, you get a comprehensive view that helps in identifying risks and opportunities.
-Consider creating a matrix to map out the identified elements, which can be a handy reference for risk management and strategic planning.
+Consider creating a matrix to map out the identified elements, which can be a handy reference for risk management in the laboratory and strategic planning.

 Creation of a Risk Register